Nick Mason: Pink Floyd

-Unlike the other members of Pink Floyd, Mason has rarely played an instrument other than his drum kit or large array of percussion instruments, although he used tapes and contributed sound effects to many Pink Floyd albums.
-He has only played non-percussive instruments on "The Grand Vizier's Garden Party", his personal composition from Ummagumma, where he used a mellotron to play brief melodies and create ambient noises, on "Jugband Blues", where he played kazoo, and on live versions of "Outside the Wall", where he played acoustic guitar along with the rest of the band.
-However, on the Profiles album Mason released with Rick Fenn (from 10cc) in 1985, he is also credited with keyboards.
-He can be seen playing a vibraphone in the promo video for "Lie for a Lie", but it is unknown if he actually played on the recording.
-Mason has also said that he took some failed piano and violin lessons as a child before taking up drums.

-Mason has worked with other musicians, including a drummer and producer for Steve Hillage, Robert Wyatt (with whom he appeared on Top of the Pops), the Damned and Gong.
-He also drummed for Michael Mantler.

-Mason's book, Inside Out: A Personal History of Pink Floyd, was published in the UK in October 2004.
+Mason's memoir, Inside Out: A Personal History of Pink Floyd, was published in the UK in October 2004.
 It is also available, abridged, as a 3-CD audio book, read by Mason.
 An updated edition was published in paperback in 2011.

-He performed in the closing ceremony of the 2012 Olympic Games on 12 August 2012.
+Mason performed in the closing ceremony of the 2012 Olympic Games on 12 August 2012.
 He produced and played on the charity single "Save the Children (Look Into Your Heart)", which also featured Beverley Knight, Mick Jagger and Ronnie Wood and which was released in May 2015 in aid of Save the Children's Nepal Earthquake Appeal.
 On 17 October 2012, Mason was presented with a BASCA Gold Badge Award in recognition of his contributions to music.
+Mason said in 2018 that, while he remained close to Gilmour and Waters, the two remained "at loggerheads".